Jldavis6/viafoundry/docs/dolphinNext/quick.rst

     </br>

-1. The easiest way to run a pipeline is from the main page, by clicking the ``Biocore ViaFoundry`` button at the top left of the screen.
+1. The easiest way to run a pipeline is from the main page, by clicking the ``Biocore Via Foundry`` button at the top left of the screen.
 From here, you can investigate publicly available pipelines as shown below and select the pipeline you want to run by clicking the ``Learn More`` button.

     .. image:: dolphinnext_images/main_page.png
 	   :align: center